theQRL/hyperion/docs/control-structures.rst

 and ``string``, the default value is an empty array or string.
 For the ``enum`` type, the default value is its first member.

-Scoping in Solidity follows the widespread scoping rules of C99 (and many other languages): Variables are visible from the point right after their declaration until the end of the smallest ``{ }``-block that contains the declaration.
+Scoping in Hyperion follows the widespread scoping rules of C99 (and many other languages): Variables are visible from the point right after their declaration until the end of the smallest ``{ }``-block that contains the declaration.
 As an exception to this rule, variables declared in the